 As a result of Baer's east-west cross cultural interaction, a sister city relationship was formed between Kennewick Washington and two of Baer’s cities of residence and employment in Taiwan; Yingge (New Taipei City) and Taoyuan.

-Today Baer continues to pursue her love of photography and writing while editing and producing her husband Ed’s nine book Paxtial Arts Peaceful Self Defense Curriculum. paxtialarts.com
+Today Baer continues to pursue her love of photography and writing while editing and producing with her husband their Online Paxtial Arts Peaceful Self Defense Curriculum. paxtialarts.com

 Look for the Hawaiian sea turtle glyph as it indicates Ed’s artwork while the bear glyph indicates Baer’s photographic images; the sea turtle and the bear are Ed and Baer's spirit animals.